It’s official: Out Adventures is finally heading Down Under.

 For our first gay tour of Australia, we decided to focus on Melbourne, Tasmania and Sydney as well as their surrounding regions.
 Of course, we wanted to reserve accommodations as killer as the country’s arachnids.
 Check out the slick hotels we’ve settled on below.

-Finally, we’d be remiss without mentioning Zagame’s top-notch café (1851 Coffee + Kitchen) and delicious in-house restaurant (Lord Lygon Wine Shop).
-While we fully encourage you to get out of the hotel and explore Melbourne’s booming café and restaurant scene, you won’t be disappointed grabbing a bite at either in-house restaurant.
+Finally, we’d be remiss without mentioning Brady Hotels Jones Lane’s restaurant (Sally’s Kitchen & Winebar).
+While we fully encourage you to get out of the hotel and explore Melbourne’s booming café and restaurant scene, you won’t be disappointed grabbing a bite at this charming eatery.

 A harbourfront hotel in Hobart